edinburgh-hoppers/website_new/README.md

 ### Team members

-Go to `team.yml` under the `_data` folder.
-This file contains all the infromation from the committee mebers that is displayed in the [teams page](https://edinburghhoppers.com/teams).
+Open `team.yml` under the `_data` folder.
+This file contains all the information about the committee members that is displayed in the [teams page](https://edinburghhoppers.com/teams).

+Add a new entry or replace one member's information with the other's (in case of replacement).
+Place the picture of the new member under `/assets/images/team/` and name the file with just the first name of the new member.

 ### Big events